Jones’ INT return in OT lifts Falcons over Bucs 28-22

 Falcons: The Falcons announced earlier in the week that Quinn, who guided Atlanta to the Super Bowl three years ago, will return for a sixth season in 2020.
 General manager Thomas Dimitroff will keep his job, too, and assistant head coach Raheem Morris will take over responsibilities as defensive coordinator.

 Buccaneers: The biggest offseason decision will be whether to retain Winston, who earned $20.9 million this season in the final year of the contract he signed as the No. 1 overall pick in the 2015 draft.
 The Bucs have never signed one of their starting quarterbacks to a second contract.
-Coach Bruce Arians has said no decision on the fifth-year pro’s future would be made until after the season.
+Arians reiterated no decision on the fifth-year pro’s future has been made.

+“We’ll take our time in evaluating,” Arians said.
+“There’s so much good, and there’s some outright terrible.
+We’ve got to weigh that and see what happens. ...
+There’s a lot more that goes into it than just interceptions.
+It will be a full evaluation.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL